-In May 2015, the DOT issued new production standards and operational controls for rail tank cars used in "High-Hazard Flammable Trains" (such as ethanol, crude oil and other flammable liquids).
+In May 2015, the DOT issued new production standards and operational controls for rail tank cars used in "High-Hazard Flammable Trains" (i.e. trains carrying commodities such as ethanol, crude oil and other flammable liquids).
+Similar standards have been adopted in Canada.
 The new standard applies for all cars manufactured after October 1, 2015, and existing tank cars must be retrofitted within the next three to eight years.
-The operational controls applicable include reduced speed restrictions, and maximum lengths on trains carrying these materials.
+The applicable operational controls include reduced speed restrictions, and maximum lengths on trains carrying these materials.
 Retrofitting our tank cars will be required under these new standards.
 While we may be able to pass some of these costs on to our customers, there may be additional costs that we cannot pass on to them.
 We continue to monitor the railcar regulatory landscape and remain in close contact with railcar suppliers and other industry stakeholders to stay informed of railcar regulation rulemaking developments.
 It is unclear how these regulations will impact the crude-by-rail industry, and any such impact would depend on a number of factors that are outside of our control.
 If, for example, overall volume of crude-by-rail decreases, or if we do not have access to a sufficient number of compliant cars to transport required volumes under our existing contracts, our operations may be negatively affected.
 This may lead to a decrease in revenues and other consequences.